azrail212/VoziMeHTML/README.md

               to get a vehicle to pick us up.
 Feel free to login on the left and then ... <b>Enjoy!</b>

 # About The Code
-In this repository you can find just simple HTML code, a concept for the described web application.
+In this repository you can find just simple HTML and CSS code, a concept for the described web application.
 No real logic is implemented.